akeelahamed571/SchoolManagementSystem/README.md

 #here in this section as an admin(subject teacher)

-can add new Result of a student can modify/update whenever it is required to change. can delete the result
+i.can add new Result of a student ii.can modify/update whenever it is required to change. iii.can delete the result

 #as a user(student)

-can view the results of the subjects
+i.can view the results of the subjects